Get

 Cats do a lot of things that we consider a bit strange.
 How many cat owners have woken up in the middle of the night to find their cat staring at a spot on the wall and there’s nothing there?
 What about all those cute noises your kitty makes when they’re watching birds outside the window?
 Yes, cat owners are quite aware of strange antics from kitties.
 They even realize over time that their cat likes things that we simply don’t understand the appeal of.
 One of those things is wet hair.

 If you’re a cat owner whose cat seems to come around a lot more when your hair is wet, you’ve most likely wondered why.
-Let’s take a look at 10 interesting reasons your cat may like wet hair so you can better understand your cat’s odd behavior.
+Let’s take a look at 9 possible reasons your cat may like wet hair so you can better understand your cat’s odd behavior.

 divider cat paw scratch oct 2024

-The 10 Reasons Why Cats Like Wet Hair
+The 9 Possible Reasons Why Cats Like Wet Hair

-We choose shampoos that work well and smell great, so your kitty could be enjoying the aroma of your shampoo.
+We choose shampoos that work well and smell great, so your kitty can enjoy the scent of your shampoo.
 If your cat hops up while your hair is wet to sniff, lick, and bite your hair, don’t be shocked.
 That great-smelling shampoo you chose may appeal to them just as much as it does to you.

 2. Your Kitty Thinks You’re Dirty

 On the flip side of cats liking the smell of your shampoo is the possibility that they hate it.
 If this is the case, your cat may feel that you’re dirty and want to get rid of your foul-smelling shampoo.
 Again, you could notice them licking and biting in hopes of cleaning you properly.
 They may even notice something in your hair that you didn’t.
-Most likely, you’ll notice the difference between a cat who enjoys your fresh scent and one who thinks you did a bad job at cleaning yourself.
+Most likely, you’ll notice the difference between a cat who enjoys your fresh scent and one who thinks you did a bad job at cleaning yourself, and they may take it upon themselves to groom you.
+This way, they will make you smell familiar again.

 young woman playing with her cat